What Is the Difference Between Section 8 and Section 21?

 Challenge from the tenants

 Even if the tenant is in breach of contract, landlords sometimes prefer to serve a Section 21 Notice.
 It is harder for the tenant to challenge a Section 21 notice in the courts as no reason for eviction is given, so the landlord does not have to show that any ground for possession is made out.

-Suppose the tenant challenges a Section 8 Notice in court — often because the landlord has cited a discretionary ground the court must consider.
-In that event, the eviction may be delayed and incur substantial legal fees.
+If the tenant challenges a Section 8 Notice in court the eviction may be delayed and incur substantial legal fees.